1414C/SLViewer/README.md

 and tables.

 Logical next-steps would be:
+* add class-type leaf in the class object list
 * add support for custom DDIC objects (tables, structures, data-elements, domains)
 * create a parser/lexer to permit indexing of the known objects
 * use the parser/lexer to color-code the source code